Hemp Milk and other things I’ve been making in my Vitamix

 Blend on high until smooth; 30 seconds is probably enough.
 It will get frothy.

 Refrigerate the milk.
-The reason I called for a “scant” 3 cups of water, in addition to being a good thickness, is because it fits perfectly in this jar, and I guess I’m obsessed with jars, but something about this jar, with fresh homemade hemp milk in it, makes me very happy.
-It’s one of my many vintage mason jars, which by the way, Vegenaise lids fit perfectly, so if you have a hard time finding screw-on, non-canning lids, save ‘em up.
+High-speed blenders add a lot of air to mixtures, so in order to fit the milk into the jar I use, I actually blend in 2 cups of water.
+Later after it’s settled back down, I’ll add the additional 1/2 cup of water in and shake it up.
+I guess I’m obsessed with jars, but something about this jar, with fresh homemade hemp milk in it, makes me very happy.
+It’s one of my many vintage mason jars, which by the way, Vegenaise lids fit perfectly, so if you have a hard time finding screw-on, non-canning lids, save ’em up.
 (In fact, Vegenaise jars in general are really nice; that’s what I’m drinking the green smoothie above out of.)

 I’ve also been making fermented cashew cheese in the Vitamix, but I’m perfecting that, so that’s coming soon to an I Eat Food post near you.